Mongolian cuisine: Common foods

 The most surprising cooking method is only used on special occasions.
 In this case, the meat (often together with vegetables) gets cooked with the help of stones, which have been preheated in a fire.
 This either happens with chunks of mutton in a sealed milk can (khorkhog), or within the abdominal cavity of a deboned goat or marmot (boodog).

 Milk is boiled to separate the cream (öröm, clotted cream).
 The remaining skimmed milk is processed into cheese (byaslag), dried curds (aaruul), yogurt, kefir, and a light milk liquor (shimiin arkhi).
 The most prominent national beverage is airag, which is fermented mare's milk.
 A popular cereal is barley, which is fried and malted.
 The resulting flour (arvain guril) is eaten as a porridge in milk fat and sugar or drunk mixed in milky tea.
 The everyday beverage is salted milk tea (süütei tsai), which may turn into a robust soup by adding rice, meat, or bansh.
-As a result of the Russian influence during socialism, vodka has also gained some popularity with a surprising number of local brands (usually grain spirits).
+As a result of the Russian influence during socialism, vodka has also gained some popularity with a number of local brands (usually grain spirits).
 Boortsog or bawïrsaq is a type of fried dough food found in the cuisines of Central Asia, Idel-Ural, Mongolia and the Middle East.
 It is shaped into either triangles or sometimes spheres.
 The dough consists of flour, yeast, milk, eggs, margarine, salt, sugar, and fat.

 Horse meat is eaten in Mongolia and can be found in most grocery stores.

 Mongolian sweets include boortsog, a type of biscuit or cookie eaten on special occasions.

 Vodka is the most popular alcoholic beverage; Chinggis vodka (named for Genghis Khan) is the most popular brand, making up 30% of the distilled spirits market.